rsvim/rfc/1-TUI/3-Layout.md

 Of course there is a big gap between TUI layout and a browser that running CSS layout, we need to adjust to apply on Rsvim.

-#### Limited Spaces

-Grapheme based TUI has very limited space resource compared with pixel based web browser, thus unnecessary details are removed for more effective visual information.
+- Limited spaces: Grapheme based TUI has very limited space resource compared with pixel based web browser, thus unnecessary details are removed for more effective visual information.

-For example, a website HTML usually use below components to present and highlight its content:

-- Margin and padding
-- Gaps and spacing
-- Text content centered with whitespaces on both sides

-But in TUI, all of these can be removed because we want to display more buffer contents for user.
-Even if there are window borders, Vim/Neovim are simply using 1-column width Unicode characters instead of too complicated or wider components to save the space on TUI.

-#### Remove Useless
+- No tech debt: Only choose the latest modern standard, i.e. the Flexbox, for other historical technical solution we don't have to use it.

-For some strong corresponding webpage features, they could be completely useless and even harmful to TUI layout, we should disable/remove them.
+- Remove useless: For some strong corresponding webpage features, they could be completely useless and even harmful to TUI layout, we should disable/remove them.

-#### 1:1 Concept Mapping

-For other useful features, we can keep them and also expose them to JavaScript API with the same names, to keep 1:1 concept mappings.
+- 1:1 concept mapping: For other useful features, we can keep them and also expose them to JavaScript API with the same names, to keep 1:1 concept mappings.